mkijowski/lab4-ceg-3400/LAB4-INSTRUCTIONS.md

 Answer all questions in `README.md`.

-**You may want to take a look at the Extra Credit section below prior to moving on with the lab.**

 ---

 ## Task 2: Iptables

 Clearly the previous command should not be left running.
 But we can do better.

-Using `iptables` block all incoming access to the malicious shell port on your AWS system.
+Using `iptables` and the `REJECT` action, block all incoming access to the malicious shell port on your AWS system.

 Hint: you can craft a single `iptables` command or you can use `iptables-save` and `iptables-restore` to simplify saving the full firewall rules list.